-The starting/finishing line mark will be a yellow buoy.
+The starting/finishing line mark will be a yellow cylinder.

-Mark W will be a white, red or green buoy.
+Mark W will be an yellow, orange or green tetrahedron.

-When Mark L is a gate, it will be between two orange buoys.
+When Mark L is a gate, it will be between two small orange tetrahedrons.

-When Mark L is a single mark, it will be an orange buoy.
+When Mark L is a single mark, it will be a small orange tetrahedron.